hyakuhei/OSSG-Security-Practices/use_of_oslo_rootwrap.md

 ## Consequences

-* A user of the API could potentially inject input that might be included in a call to rootwrap, thus causing caos.
+* A user of the API could potentially inject input that might be included in a call to rootwrap, thus causing chaos.

 ## References